AI-Wales/Session2-Intro_to_Classification/README.md

 # Session2-Introduction to Classification
 We start our first foray into Machine Learning - classifying some data using the SciKit Learn library.

+Initially we will walk through these notebooks after some introduction material.
+Check out the [Getting Started](https://github.com/AI-Wales/Getting-Started) guide to getting your environment up and running.

+We are going to look at a few methods at classifying labelled data - initially we are going to use some existing and popular libaries to show how easy it is to get started.
+We will be introducing the algorithms but wont be worried too much about their implementation - that is for future sessions!

-We will use the [Iris Data Set](https://archive.ics.uci.edu/ml/datasets/iris).
+To start we will use the [Iris Data Set](https://archive.ics.uci.edu/ml/datasets/iris).
 This is perhaps the best known database to be found in the pattern recognition literature.
 The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
 One class is linearly separable from the other 2; the latter are NOT linearly separable from each other.
+We have a look at teh dataset in more detail and see what this means.

 We will use this to train some popular supervised classification algorithms in Python and [SciKit-Learn](http://scikit-learn.org/stable/).

 The first couple of Notebooks introduce you to the environment and look at the data set in more detail and shows how you can perform  some basic exploratory data analysis.
+We will then look at training and evaulating some algorithms.

 ## Getting the Data
 The data can be downloaded from the ICS archives but is also included with SciKit-Learn.
 To make life especially easy there is a helper module in the repo that has a function `get_iris_data()` that automatically loads the Iris data set for you - so we dont have to worry too much about how this is done today.
 The function also identifies which columns will be used as features (X) and labels (y).

 ### Test - Train Split
 This function also splits the data into __Train__ data and __Test__ data.
 As the names suggest, we will use one set to train our model and then test the model on the other set.
-The y label values are also converted into integers to optimise performance.
+The y label values are also converted into integers rather than text labels to optimise performance.

 Data splitting is performed using the [test_train_split](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) utility in SciKit-Learn, defaulting with a test size of 30%.